TheFuhrmans

 Favorite Software

-• Windows: 7-Zip, AutoRuns, AVG AntiVirus and Threatfire, Chrome with LastPass Password Manager, CCleaner, Dreamweaver $400, Dropbox, IrfanView, Lightroom $300, Microsoft Office Pro $, Mozy $5/mo, Photoshop Elements $90, PowerDesk $20, Quicken Deluxe $60, Retrospect Pro $60
+• Windows: 7-Zip, AutoRuns, Chrome with LastPass Password Manager, CCleaner, Dreamweaver $400, Dropbox, IrfanView, Lightroom $300, Microsoft Office Pro $300, Microsoft Security Essentials, Mozy $5/mo, Photoshop Elements $90, PowerDesk $40, Quicken Deluxe $60, Retrospect Pro $60, Threatfire.